-The Conference offers a platform to a variety of stakeholders in the cocoa and
+The Conference offers a platform to various stakeholders in the cocoa and chocolate industry

 ABOUT THE CONFERENCE

 Meet cocoa growers, suppliers and service providers from 5 continents and participate in a debate on the edge of innovation and sustainability!
 What are the new trends and market developments?

 The 2015 Chocoa Conference will be held on Friday March 6th.
 Featuring key note speakers from all over the world representing various market segments, the Conference is at the forefront of innovations in sustainable and high quality cocoa and chocolate.

 The aim of Chocoa is to stimulate the production and consumption of sustainable cocoa and chocolate.
 Large manufacturers and distributors of chocolate are committing themselves more and more to the principles of sustainable cocoa.
 In 2010 the Dutch Government signed a voluntary agreement with large companies aiming for a 100 per cent sustainable cocoa consumption in The Netherlands by 2025.
 How far are they with achieving those goals?

 The theme of the third Chocoa Conference is “Market differentiation: The missing middle in the cocoa sector”.
 Niche markets and mainstream cocoa have always coexisted in the cocoa sector.
 There are large differences in views on quality and sustainability between and within these segments.
 But what is in between the niche and the large consumer markets?
 Is there a middle segment in the cocoa sector?
 What does a mid-market in cocoa and chocolate look like?
 How do the parties involved relate to other market segments?
 What impact could it have on the development of higher prices for cocoa products, allowing better livelihoods for cocoa producers?